markswinimer/Todo/README.md

-## TODO LIST ##
+## TodoList LIST ##

-This todo list is a fun exercise to stretch out some css and react muscles.
+This TodoList list is a fun exercise to stretch out some css and react muscles.